 What personal information do we collect and how do we use it?

-We may collect your personal information in several ways including, our website, phone, email, in writing (proposal forms, declaration, claim forms or the like) or any other reasonable measure to ensure we obtain the relevant information that is required.
+We may collect your personal information in several ways including from our website, by phone, email, in writing (proposal forms, declaration, claim forms or the like) or by any other reasonable measure to ensure we obtain the relevant information that is required.

-Insurers may in turn pass this information to their insurers.
-Some companies are located outside Australia.
-For example, if we seek insurance terms from an overseas insurer, (e.g.; Lloyd’s of London), your personal information may be disclosed to the insurer.
+Insurers may in turn pass this information to their reinsurers.
+Some of these companies are located outside Australia.
+For example, if we seek insurance terms from an overseas insurer, (e.g. Lloyd’s of London), your personal information may be disclosed to the insurer.
 If this is likely to happen, we inform you of where the insurer is located, if it is possible to do so.
-We also use your information to send you policy information and promotional material and to enable us to manage your ongoing requirements and our relationship to you.
+We also use your information to send you policy information and promotional material and to enable us to manage your ongoing requirements and our relationship with you.